 Council facilities to close for team meeting

-Hamilton City Council and its facilities will close until 11am on Wednesday 16 October for an all-staff meeting.
+Hamilton City Council and its facilities will be closed for three hours on the morning of Thursday 29 July to allow for an all-staff meeting.

-The meeting is being held at Claudelands event centre and will run from 8.30am to 10.30am, with 30 minutes allowed each side for travel and to open facilities.
+The meeting is being held at Claudelands event centre and will run from 8am to 10.30am, with 30 minutes allowed each side for travel and to reopen facilities.

-The following customer-facing services will be closed until 11am, Hamilton City Council, Hamilton City Libraries, Smart Space, Hamilton i-SITE Visitor Information Centre, Waikato Museum and ArtsPost.
+The following customer-facing services will be closed until 11am, Hamilton City Council, Hamilton Zoo, Hamilton i-SITE Visitor Information Centre, Waikato Museum and ArtsPost.
+Special voting in the by-election will also be unavailable during this time.

 Waterworld will be open from 5.30am to 7.30am, Gallagher Aquatic Centre will be open from 6am to 7.30am – both will then reopen at 11am.
-The Hamilton Zoo will be closed for the day for staff training.
-Hamilton Gardens will remain open.
+Hamilton City Libraries will reopen from 11.30am.

 Essential services will continue, including the Council’s call centre (07 838 6699) for any urgent enquires.

-The Council has budgeted $17 per person for the meeting from existing budgets.
+The Council has budgeted $18 per person for the meeting from existing budgets which includes two guest speakers.